Twitter vs. Facebook: Which Is Best for Your Business?

 One of the best ways to approach these questions is by considering the statistics:

-- Facebook is the most widely used social media platform in the world.
-As I mentioned above, it has an incredible 2.3 billion active monthly users.
+- Facebook is the most widely used social media platform in the world, with nearly 3 billion active monthly users.

 - Almost 70 percent of adults in the U.S. are on Facebook.